Shashwat1729/AI-Enhanced-Cybersecurity-Threat-Detection/README.md

-Here’s an enhanced version of the **README.md** for the **AI-Enhanced Cybersecurity Threat Detection** project.
-It provides detailed descriptions of the project, how to use it, the data and models involved, and an organized project structure.

----

 # **AI-Enhanced Cybersecurity Threat Detection**

 This project applies **machine learning** and **NLP** techniques to detect potential cybersecurity threats by analyzing **network traffic data** and **system logs**.
 It uses an **Isolation Forest algorithm** to detect anomalies in network traffic and a **Logistic Regression classifier** with **TF-IDF vectorization** to identify threats in system logs.
 The project is designed with a simple **Flask web interface** for easy interaction and visualization.